Let's be real: No one is a great engineer without training. The same applies for managers!

 4. "Good Manager, Bad Manager: The Process Czar" (p.
 45)

 Let's talk about process.
 How do you ensure the right piece of work is done at the right time to get software out the door?
-The 1 1/2 pages describe a particular personality that you will encounter during your career.
-It's about the Process Czar.
+Camille describes a particular personality that you will encounter during your career.
+The Process Czar.
 This persona believes in the one and only right process to get things done.

 Engineers love processes - the more complex the better.
 I’ve got my first introduction into the theory of processes during my studies.
 Back then it was all about „the waterfall".
 Turns out it's not really a software development process that leads to good software, as I was soon to find out.